 To ensure considerate integration of agri-tourism operations into established rural neighborhoods, the uses listed below shall be subject to additional standards beyond any provided within other, expressed and/or unexpressed, codes, ordinances, statutes, rules, or requirements.
 One or more of these additional standards and/or limitations, may be waived by the Planning Commission upon finding that either: a proposed use poses no detrimental effects to neighboring properties due to unique circumstances or that a proposed use can be mitigated to an acceptable level due to the imposition of other more appropriate, site specific conditions that justify the use's/activity's approval.

-Farm stay (residential and overnight accommodation) uses/activities.
+Farm stay (residential and overnight lodging accommodation) uses/activities.

 Agro-ecology research and education center (AREC).

-An AREC shall be limited to providing nightly accommodations for faculty, staff, and/or students/apprentices only.
+An AREC shall be limited to providing overnight lodging accommodations for faculty, staff, and/or students/apprentices only.

 …